kemopq/ansible_collection_hello_world/molecule/README.md

 ```
 molecule init scenario --driver-name=docker [<scenario_name>]
 ```
 First created scenario is named default.
-For next scenarios we should provide name.
+For next scenarios the name should be provided.
 A folder molecule/default is created.
 On that folder three files are created:
 _molecule.yml_   #description of testing environment
 _converge.yml_   #testing playbook
 _verify.yml_     #verification playbook

 #### Make molecule configuration
-Add some configuration data to  _molecule.yml_ file (see the _molecule.yml_ in this collecion).
+Add some configuration data to  _molecule.yml_ file (see the _molecule.yml_ in this collection).
 - Add yamllint and ansible-lint test (_lint_ section)
 - Set molecule testing instances - docker containers (_platforms_ section)
-- Set additional parameter to provisione section
+- Set additional parameter to _provisioner_ section

 #### Prepare main ansible playbook
 The _converge.yml_ is your main testing playbook.
 Import collection's roles to this